fabianvf/k8s-ansible-operator-cookiecutter/README.md

 └── watches.yaml
 ```

-To run a molecule command, just `cd $APP_NAME/roles/$KIND/`, then you can run any molecule command and it will be able to properly locate the scenarios.
+To run a molecule command, just `cd $APP_NAME`, then you can run any molecule command and it will be able to properly locate the scenarios.

 ## Scenarios
 This cookiecutter sets up three molecule scenarios for testing your operator.